Supermarket Flowracks and their influence on Manufacturing

 To facilitate the work of the operator, the flowrack can be integrated into a workstation.
 Some travel and unnecessary manoeuvres could be eliminated.
 The ergonomics of the workstation must also be considered in the design of a position.

-Using our modular system made of pipes and joints, you can easily build or order your custom flowracks with Flexpipe.
+Using our pipe material handling systems, you can easily build or order your custom flowracks with Flexpipe.